Mr J Yeo and his wife had hoped for a natural delivery for their first child in 2016, but it was not to be.

 By Geraldine Ang.

-Note: Each birth story is different and there is no one method that fits all solution.
+Note: Each birth story is different and there is no one method that fits all solutions.
 Please speak to your doctor about the best birthing plan for your delivery.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.